-David Edwards ("The Great Argus") (former postdoc): David studied patterns of biodiversity in primary once-logged and twice logged forests in Southeast Asia.
-He is now at the University of Sheffield.
+David Edwards (former postdoc): David studied patterns of biodiversity in primary once-logged and twice logged forests in Southeast Asia.
+He is at the University of Sheffield.

 Lyndon Estes (former postdoc): Lyndon modeled how climate change is likely to shift maize and wheat cultivation in South Africa, as well the implications of those shifts to biodiversity.
-He is currently in the Department of Civil and Environmental Engineering at Princeton.
+He is at Clark University.

-Brendan Fisher ("Grosbeak") (former postdoc): Brendan studied the economics of logging and oil palm agriculture in Southeast Asia.
-After three years at the World Wildlife Fund (post-drongo), he moved to the University of Vermont.
+Brendan Fisher (former postdoc): Brendan studied the economics of logging and oil palm agriculture in Southeast Asia.
+His is at the University of Vermont.

 Xingli Giam (former graduate student): studied the conservation of freshwater biodiversity in Southeast Asia from 2009-2014.
-He is currently at the University of Washington.
+He is at the University of Tennessee-Knoxville.

 Jonathan Green (former postdoc): studied the ecological and socioeconomic issues related to the conservation of shorebirds (e.g. spoon-billed sandpiper) wintering in Southeast Asia during 2012-2014.
-He is currently at the University of Cambridge.
+He is at the University of York.

 Nathan Gregory (former graduate student): Nathan studied how prescribed fire and Massai pastoralism affected bird diversity in the Sayannas of East Africa.
-He is currently at USAID.
+He is at the Irvine Ranch Conservancy.

 Bert Harris (former postdoc): studied the impact of the bird trade in populations of wild birds in Indonesia from 2012-2015.
-He is currently at The Rainforest Trust.
+He is at the Clifton Institute.

 Lian Pin Koh (former graduate student): Pin was a graduate student from 2004-2008, studying the impacts of oil-palm agriculture on biodiversity in Southeast Asia.
 He is at the University of Adelaide.

-Dave Marvin (former research assistant): From 2006-2008, Dave created a novel web-mapping system to collect data on the distribution and abundance of invasive plants in the Southeast U.S. He is at the Carnegie Institution for Science.
+Dave Marvin (former research assistant): From 2006-2008, Dave created a novel web-mapping system to collect data on the distribution and abundance of invasive plants in the Southeast U.S. He is at The Nature Conservancy.

 Morgan Tingley (former postdoc): explored the factors driving long-term changes in the avifauna of the Great Smokies Mountains from 2012-2014 with support from David H. Smith Conservation Research Fellowship Program.
-He is now at the University of Connecticut.
+He is at UCLA (as of Jan 2020).

 Will Turner (former postdoc): Will was a post-doctoral fellow from 2003-2006, working on issues pertaining to reserve design and management.
 He is with Conservation International.